scsm-ua/kirtan-guide-en/songs/ki-rupe-paibo-seva-mui-durachara.md

     māyāre koriyā jaya chāḍāna na jāya sādhu-kṛpā vinā āro nahiko upāya

-Even if I can cure my blindness and defeat Māyā in the form of this hangman, I cannot become free from ma- terial illusion without the mercy of the saintly devotees.
+Even if I can cure my blindness and defeat Māyā in the form of this hangman, I cannot become free from material illusion without the mercy of the saintly devotees.

 #### 5